The Golf Rules Samaritan

 View R&A Clarification: 19.2/5 View R&A Rule: 19.2 View USGA Clarification: 19.2/5 View USGA: Rule 19.2

-5. In stroke play, a player finds a stray ball in a bad lie.
-Mistaking it for his or her ball, the player decides to take lateral relief (Rule 19.2c), substitutes a ball and plays it.
+4. In stroke play, a player finds a stray ball in a bad lie.
+Mistaking it as their ball, the player decides to take lateral relief (Rule 19.2c), substitutes a ball and plays it.
 Which of the following is correct?

 How Many Penalty Strokes to Side A-B Apply?